Elemento24/DCMC_AI/README.md

 - We have also uploaded another dataset [here](https://www.kaggle.com/datasets/elemento/dcai-rw), which stores all the models.
 This is primarily being done to ensure reproducible results.

 ## Methodology
-- We will primarily be creating a notebook for each of our data-centric methods, and then exporting a function from each of our notebooks, which will based upon the model and dataset input to the function, apply its respective method accordingly, and give the improved dataset.
+- We will primarily be creating a notebook for each of our data-centric methods, and then evaluating those methods on the same CIFAR-10 dataset in terms of **log-loss** and **accuracy**.
-- Similarly, we will be creating a notebook for each of our model-centric methods, and then explort a function from this as well, which will return the predictions and final performance scores.
+- Similarly, we will be creating a notebook for each of our model-centric methods, and then evaluating those methods on the same CIFAR-10 dataset in terms of **log-loss** and **accuracy**.
+- In order to compare the methods, we have performed the **same hyper-parameter tuning** for all our models/methods including the baseline model.
+The parameter that we have tuned is the **#epochs**, from **[10, 20, 30, 40, 50]**, and we have simply selected the setting (**#epochs**) with the largest accuracy on the test dataset.

 ## File Descriptions
 - `exp_tra.ipynb` -- This `.ipynb` notebook covers the basic code of exploring the provided dataset files, and transforming them into the required `.csv` format.
 It also includes the code for unbalancing the dataset, and reserving some portion as the unlabelled dataset.
 - `baseline_model.ipynb` - This file stores the code of the Baseline Model.
-It's a simple CNN model with considerable hyperparameter-tuning, and has an **accuracy of 0.7692** and a **log-loss of 0.7495** on the test dataset.
+It's a simple CNN model with considerable hyperparameter-tuning, and has an **accuracy of 0.7822** and a **log-loss of 0.7801** on the test dataset.

 ## Authors